BIOA Investors Have Opportunity to Lead BioAge Labs, Inc. Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock of BioAge Labs, Inc. (NASDAQ: BIOA) pursuant and/or traceable to BioAge's initial public offering conducted on September 26, 2024 (the "IPO").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than March 10, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of stock of BioAge Labs, Inc. (NASDAQ: BIOA) pursuant and/or traceable to BioAge's initial public offering conducted on September 26, 2024 (the "IPO"), of the important March 10, 2025 lead plaintiff deadline.

 So what: If you purchased BioAge stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.